fenmarel/note_squirrel/README.md

 ##NoteSquirrel

-Hoard your notes with [NoteSquirrel](http://notesquirrel.herokuapp.com)!
+###Hoard your notes with [NoteSquirrel](http://notesquirrel.herokuapp.com)!

+Implemented Using
-Rails 4 back-end
+* Rails 4 back-end
-Backbone.js front-end
+* Backbone.js front-end
-Devise User Auth
+* Devise User Auth (because all my other projects use a custom auth)

+Notes:
+* see issues